KaleShreyas/Deep_Learning_Nanodegree/README.md

 # Face genration using GAN's
 In this project, we'll use generative adversarial networks to generate new images of faces.
 Dataset can be obtained from : http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
 The dataset is more complex than the number datasets (like MNIST or SVHN) so GPU usage is advised.

+# Deploying a Sentiment Analysis Model
+In this project you will construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
+You will create this model using Amazon's SageMaker service.
+In addition, you will deploy your model and construct a simple web app which will interact with the deployed model.